prezly/content-format-js/README.md

     ```

 2. `Element` objects represent any kind of rich content in a document (block or inline).
-   All elements have `type` property:
+   All elements are required to have `type` property, plus additional properties specific
+   to the given *Element* type:

     ```ts
     interface Element {